 Fires with Federal Emergency Management Agency Reimbursable Expenses

-If an incident affects lands within State jurisdiction, expenditures may qualify for the Fire Management Assistance Grant Program (FMAG)Fire Management Assistance Grant Program (FMAG) under Federal Emergency Management Agency (FEMA).
+If an incident affects lands within State jurisdiction, expenditures may qualify for the Fire Management Assistance Grant Program (FMAG) under Federal Emergency Management Agency (FEMA).
 A new incident number/FireCode may be issued to track expenses during the FEMA qualifying period.
 This grant program is applicable to fires occurring on state and private lands (not including Native Allotments or Native Corporation lands) regardless of Protecting Agency.
 Reference Section VII.A.1 below for billing procedures and documentation requirements.

 Stafford Act Responses

-Under the Federal Emergency Management Agency’s (FEMA) National Response Framework (NRF)National Response Framework (NRF), Emergency Support Function (ESF) #4 – Firefighting provides Federal support for the detection and suppression of wildland, rural, and urban fires resulting from, or occurring coincidentally with, an all-hazard incident requiring a coordinated national response for assistance.
+Under the Federal Emergency Management Agency’s (FEMA) National Response Framework (NRF), Emergency Support Function (ESF) #4 – Firefighting provides Federal support for the detection and suppression of wildland, rural, and urban fires resulting from, or occurring coincidentally with, an all-hazard incident requiring a coordinated national response for assistance.

-Under a pending Stafford ActStafford Act Emergency or Major Disaster Declaration, ESF 4 may be activated within the State of Alaska by FEMA Region X (Alaska, Idaho, Oregon, and Washington).
+Under a pending Stafford Act Emergency or Major Disaster Declaration, ESF 4 may be activated within the State of Alaska by FEMA Region X (Alaska, Idaho, Oregon, and Washington).
 Consistent with the NRF, the Forest Service will serve as the Coordinator and Primary Agency for ESF 4 activities.
 Department of the Interior Agencies including BLM, BIA, NPS, and USFWS serve as Support Agencies under ESF 4.
-In addition, the Stafford Act Subtitle B Section 621 (c) 1 (https://www.fema.gov/robert-t-stafford-disaster-relief-and-emergency-assistance-act-public-law-93-288-amended) allows for the mobilization of State resources.
-Complete documentation of ESF 4 roles/responsibilities under the NRF is available from FEMA at https://www.fema.gov/emergency-managers/national-preparedness/frameworks/response#esf.
+In addition, the Stafford Act Subtitle B Section 621 (c) 1 allows for the mobilization of State resources.
+Complete documentation of ESF 4 roles/responsibilities is available from the FEMA National Response Framework webpage.

 Prescribed Fires Declared Wildfires